telerik/blazor-docs/testing-with-test-studio.md

 ---
 title: Testing With Test Studio
-page_title: Testing With Test Studio
+page_title: Testing Blazor Apps With Test Studio
-description: Testing Telerik UI for Blazor with Test Studio.
+description: Test your Blazor apps with Test Studio Translators.
+You can use them to record UI tests out of the box without the need to code.
 slug: testing-with-test-studio
 position: 250
 ---